Tutorial | Semantic models for agents#

 It’s also a good practice to create column descriptions before putting data into the Semantic Models Lab.

-This data already includes metadata for the dataset and each column.
+All three datasets already include metadata for the datasets and each column.
 Take a moment to read through the descriptions by hovering over each column header.

 Tip